beichen100/AutoDroid-0shot/README.md

     - Send a message to OpenAI to open their AI.
     - ...

-Note that DroidBot-GPT is for research purpose only.
+Note that DroidBot-GPT is currently for research purpose only.
 It may perform unintended actions.
 Please use at your own risk.

 Enjoy!